 - Put your phone away before driving so you won’t be tempted to use it – make the glove compartment the phone compartment.
 Pull over if you need to adjust a hands free device or check your map.

 - Driving too close to the car in front, undertaking and failing to signal are widely accepted as examples of bad driving.
 However, driving too fast is also poor driving.
 It is a contributory factor in hundreds of deaths and thousands of injuries every year.
 Consider the emotional consequences of injuries and deaths caused to others due to driving at excessive speeds and crashing.
 If you cause a crash you will have to live with these consequences.

 Look out for vulnerable road users:

-Look out for cyclists, motorcyclists and horse riders. make eye contact where possible to show you have seen them. use your indicators to signal intentions and look out for their signals.
+- Look out for cyclists, pedestrians, motorcyclists and horse riders.
+Make eye contact where possible to show you have seen them.
+Use your indicators to signal intentions and look out for their signals.

 - Give cyclists, motorcyclists and horse riders plenty of space when overtaking them.
 Don’t accelerate rapidly, sound your horn or rev your engine when passing horses and watch out for sudden movements by the horse.